Instrument guidance compatible with your ultrasound. Enhances hospital/clinic capability, throughput and accuracy.

 Ultrasound-guided intervention without navigation

-What Clinicians Say About the CLEAR GUIDE SCENERGY
+What Clinicians Say About CLEAR GUIDE Imaging Solutions

 Having used the CLEAR GUIDE ONE in several of our procedures (such as vascular access and nerve blocks) over the last three months, I think it shows real promise to improve our efficiency and make deeper procedures easier.
 I also like the fact that it uses our existing ultrasound equipment and needles which has enabled a seamless integration with our existing workflow and processes.” – Dr. Irwin Gratz, Professor of Anesthesiology and Residency Program Director / Cooper University Hospital, Camden, NJ